evansmjg/NLNZ_git_workshop/merge.md

-This should be a merge conflict.
+This could be a merge conflict.